apache/pulsar/site/docs/1.18/concerns/RetentionExpiry.md

 `consumer_backlog_eviction` | The broker will begin discarding backlog messages

 {% include admonition.html type="warning" title="Beware the distinction between retention policy types" content='
-As you may have noticed, there are two definitions of the term "retention policy" in Pulsar, one that applies to [BookKeeper](#persistence-policies) and one that
+As you may have noticed, there are two definitions of the term "retention policy" in Pulsar, one that applies to persistent storage of already-acknowledged messages and one that applies to backlogs.
 ' %}

 Backlog quotas are handled at the {% popover namespace %} level.
 They can be managed via: